tankbottoms/juice-docs-v2.5/docs/user/legal/Juicebox/guiding-principles.md

 #### 17. General Provisions.

-**(a) Notices.** Subject to Section 5, all notices required to be delivered under this Agreement shall be effective only if sent via Discord, Twitter, or another acceptable communication channel.
+**(a) Notices.** Subject to Section 5, all notices required to be delivered under this Agreement shall be effective only if sent by electronic mail or other form of electronic communication through the Dapp.
 In computing the period of time for the giving of any notice, the day on which the notice is given shall be excluded, and the day on which the matter noticed is to occur shall be included.
 If notice is given by electronic means, it shall be deemed given when sent; provided, that the sending party does not have reason to believe that such notice was not delivered.

 **(b) Further Assurance.** Each Member agrees to perform all further acts and to execute, acknowledge, and deliver any document (including tax forms and information) that may reasonably be necessary to carry out the provisions of this Agreement.